 You've discovered ways to compensate for these inner deficits, but they've spawned narcissism in you.
 It's narcissistic grandiosity that has you believing that this girl cannot survive without you.
 This is a 'leftover' from your childhood with Mother, and it should be resolved, so you can make more gratifying and healthy choices.

-If you've been drawn to this piece, it's very likely you have rescuing or fixing compulsions.
-I think you'd benefit from getting my book, DO YOU LOVE TO BE NEEDED, OR NEED TO BE LOVED? for understanding and insights about this shame-based tendency.
+Post Script: If you've been drawn to this piece, it's very likely you have rescuing or fixing compulsions.
+I think you'd benefit from getting my book, DO YOU LOVE TO BE NEEDED, OR NEED TO BE LOVED? (available on Amazon) for understanding and insights about this shame-based tendency.
 My writings are intended to be anecdotal and helpful.
 They can assist you with gaining valuable information about yourself, while offering a blueprint for building healthier attachments.
 These materials will not 'cure' you, but you might begin to see the wisdom in doing some solid inner work to help you heal and grow.

 Has this article been helpful to you?
 Have you considered making a donation to keep this web material available to others who might need it?